labs42io/clean-code-typescript/README.md

 1. When someone looks at the function signature, it's immediately clear what properties are being used.

+2. It can be used to simulate named parameters.

-2. Destructuring also clones the specified primitive values of the argument object passed into the function.
+3. Destructuring also clones the specified primitive values of the argument object passed into the function.
 This can help prevent side effects.
 Note: objects and arrays that are destructured from the argument object are NOT cloned.

-3. TypeScript warns you about unused properties, which would be impossible without destructuring.
+4. TypeScript warns you about unused properties, which would be impossible without destructuring.

 **Bad:**